perdugames/gdfastnoisesimd/README.md

 </p>

 # GDFastNoiseSIMD
-gdfastnoisesimd is a module for the [FastNoiseSIMD](https://github.com/Auburns/FastNoiseSIMD/) lib.
+gdfastnoisesimd is a Godot 3.0 module for the [FastNoiseSIMD](https://github.com/Auburns/FastNoiseSIMD/) lib.
 Thanks to [@Auburns](https://github.com/Auburns/).

 FastNoiseSIMD is a library for noise generation that uses SIMD(Single Instruction, Multiple Data) instructions.